Arbitration: Final offer arbitration

 How does final offer arbitration work?

 Within 10 days of submitting the issue to the Agency, the shipper and the carrier make their final offers, including the proposed rates.

 The arbitrator must consider information the carrier and the shipper provide in addition to any other information he or she may request

 The arbitrator must choose either the final offer of the shipper or the final offer of the carrier.
-The decision will remain in effect for one year, provided the parties did not previously agree on a lesser period.
+The decision will remain in effect for the period requested by the shipper (for up to two years).

 To learn more about final offer arbitration, see Final Offer Arbitration: A Resource Tool.

 How can I apply for final offer arbitration?

 A shipper's submission for final offer arbitration must include: